c0ld-w4ter/you-fm/TechnicalSpecification_AIDailyBriefingAgent.md

-├── data_fetchers.py        # Contains all functions for calling external data APIs ├── summarizer.py           # Interfaces with the Gemini API for summarization ├── tts_generator.py        # Interfaces with the ElevenLabs API for audio generation ├── uploader.py             # Handles the file upload process to Google Drive
+├── data_fetchers.py        # Contains all functions for calling external data APIs ├── summarizer.py           # Interfaces with the Gemini API for summarization ├── tts_generator.py        # Interfaces with the ElevenLabs API for audio generation ├── uploader.py             # Handles the file upload process to Amazon S3
 |
 ├── tests/                    # Contains all unit and integration tests
 |